muety/muetsch.io/source/_posts/how-to-move-two-disk-dual-boot-system-to-single-ssd.md

 # Steps
 ## Check for file system errors (optional)
-This step will probably be obsolete for you, but I'm still going to mention it.
+This step will probably not be needed for you, but I'm still going to mention it.
 I'm using Fedora 37, which, by default, uses [btrfs](https://fedoraproject.org/wiki/Btrfs) as a file system.
 While btrfs has a few advantages over ext4 (built-on compression, deduplication, snapshotting, ...), it is sometimes a bit more bitchy.
 So before doing any modifications to the file system partition, check for errors (this has caused me quite a bit of trouble later on, so better do it right in the beginning).

 ```bash
 sudo btrfs check /dev/sda3